Resource Marginal Problems: Applications and Implications

+We now illustrate the versatility of our framework by considering several explicit examples.
 By choosing ${\rm T = S}$ and $\bm{\Lambda} = \{\rms\}$, $\CRTL$ and $\mathfrak{O}_{R|\rmt,\bm{\Lambda}}$ reduce, respectively, to $\mathcal{F}_R$ (more precisely, $\FRS$) and $\mathcal{O}_R$.
-Then, the notion of ``$R$-free incompatibility" is exactly the requirement of being $R$-free.
+Then, the notion of ``$R$-free incompatibility'' is exactly the requirement of being $R$-free.
 Hence, as we illustrate in~\cref{Fig:Summary}, the resource theory of $R$-free incompatibility reduces to the resource theory of $R$, and the robustness measure $\RRT$ becomes the one induced by the max-relative entropy~\cite{Datta2009}.
-Since these observations hold regardless of the choice of S, we obtain the following application of Theorem~\ref{Result:DiscriminationTask}: \begin{corollary} Let $\mathcal{F}_{R}$ be convex and compact, $d$ be the dimension of the state space of interest.
+Since these observations hold regardless of the choice of S, we obtain the following application of Theorem~\ref{Result:DiscriminationTask}: \begin{corollary} Let $\mathcal{F}_{R}$ be convex and compact, and $d$ be the dimension of the state space of interest.
 Suppose there exists a full-rank free state.
-Then $\rho\notin\mathcal{F}_{R}$ if and only if for every unitary $\mathbfcal{U} = \{\mathcal{U}_{i}\}_{i=1}^{d+1}$ there exists a strictly positive $D$ such that $\max_{\eta\in\mathcal{F}_R}P_D(\eta,\mathbfcal{U})<P_D(\rho,\mathbfcal{U}).$ \end{corollary} In contrast with the results previously derived in Refs.~\cite{Takagi2019-2,Takagi2019}, our \cref{Cor:RT} dictates that an operational advantage in distinguishing subchannels even holds for {\em every} combination of {\em unitary} channels.
+Then $\rho\notin\mathcal{F}_{R}$ if and only if for every unitary $\mathbfcal{U} = \{\mathcal{U}_{i}\}_{i=1}^{d+1}$ there exists a strictly positive $D$ such that $\max_{\eta\in\mathcal{F}_R}P_D(\eta,\mathbfcal{U})<P_D(\rho,\mathbfcal{U}).$ \end{corollary} In contrast with the results previously derived in Refs.~\cite{Takagi2019-2,Takagi2019}, Corollary~\ref{Cor:RT} dictates that an operational advantage in distinguishing channels even holds for {\em every} combination of {\em unitary} channels.